theobald-software/kb.theobald-software.github.io/content/_general/authority-check-trace.md

 **Step 3**

 - Click on Analysis
-- Set the filter to the user you used for the rfc processes and set the filter for time and date.
+- Set the filter to the user you used for the RFC processes and set the filter for time and date.
 Press F8
-- The list conatins all used authority objects (green lines)
+- The list contains all used authority objects (green lines)